superlloyd/Galador.ExcelGrid/README.md

 **About SimpleGrid sample and other changes**
+Also made the following changes to the original `DataGrid` (from https://github.com/PropertyTools/PropertyTools)

+- Fixed some resize (column/rows) bugs
+- Added IsReadOnly property
-I reworked the original `DataGrid` (from https://github.com/PropertyTools/PropertyTools) to support 2 additionals models types that act like `string[,]` and `Cell[,]`.
+- Added full support to 2 additionals models types that act like `string[,]` and `Cell[,]`.
   - `Galador.Document.Grid.StringGridModel`
   - `Galador.Document.Grid.CellGridModel`

-Had to update the grid slightly, hence they need the new `Galador.WPF.ExcelGrid.ExcelDataGrid` to be displayed succesfully.
-Each `Cell` can now have their own renderer and editors by using update the `Galador.WPF.ExcelGrid.CellViewFactory`.
+*Remark* to succesfully use those 2 new models, one need to use the new `Galador.WPF.ExcelGrid.ExcelDataGrid` that use the appropriate `IDataGridOperator` and `IControlFactory`.

+*Remark* One can also use custmo subclass of `Cell` for the `CellGridModel` and register an `IControlFactory` to render them.